Catsuko/ConnectFour/README.md

 To export your strategy there are two requirements:
 	1. Place your strategy in the `/strategies` directory
-	2. Add a `export_strategy` method to your python script
+	2. Add a `export_strategy` function to your python script

-The first requirement is straightforward to satisfy, the second just requires the addition of a simple function to the button of your script:
+Here is an example implementation of a Strategy with the `export_strategy` function included:

 ```python
 class MyStrategy(Strategy):